 UROP's Changing Gears is designed for community college transfer students.
 Students in the program become a part of an ongoing research project in their field of interest and work alongside U-M faculty and scholars on groundbreaking research.
 Students learn valuable academic skills, applying these skills to their research projects, academics, and future career opportunities while receiving academic credit or compensation for their efforts in research work.

 The Transfer Connections mentorship program will help you gain a head start in your transition into the University of Michigan.
 This program is exclusively for transfer students, and is a separate program from Transfer Orientation.
 This program is designed to help transfer students that enter U-M in Summer, Fall, or Winter term gain confidence to seek out resources, access a series of unique social events and skillbuilding activities, and make campus easier to navigate academically and socially.
-The deadline to apply to Transfer Connections is July 31, 2016.
-Early applications are encouraged because of limited space.
-Extensions are available by request.

 TRANSFER YEAR EXPERIENCE